ni/nimi-python/docs/nidcpower/class.rst

-            .. tip:: This method requires repeated capabilities.
-If called directly on the nidcpower.Session object, then the method will use all repeated capabilities in the session.
+            .. tip:: This method can be called for specific channels within your :py:class:`nidcpower.Session` object.
-                You can specify a subset of repeated capabilities using the Python index notation on an nidcpower.Session repeated capabilities container, and calling this method on the result.
+                Use Python index notation on the repeated capabilities container channels to specify a subset, and then call this method on the result.

+                Example: :py:meth:`my_session.channels[ ... ].query_latched_output_cutoff_state`

+                To call the method for all channels, you can call it directly on the :py:class:`nidcpower.Session`.

+                Example: :py:meth:`my_session.query_latched_output_cutoff_state`

             :param output_cutoff_reason: